-State Supported Debt includes lease-purchase financing obligations (structured as certificates of participation (COP's)), the share of municipal G.O. bonds issued for school construction which is reimbursable by the State, the portion of university or municipal G.O. bonds issued for certain capital projects which is reimbursable by the State, and Capital Leases the State has entered for the Atwood Office Building and Parking Garage with AHFC and the Anchorage Jail with the Municipality of Anchorage.
-Additionally, in January 2009 the State entered into a lease supporting \$244.3 million of bonds issued to fund the Goose Creek Correctional Center.
+State Supported Debt includes lease-purchase financing obligations (structured as certificates of participation (COP's)), the share of municipal G.O. bonds issued for school construction which is reimbursable by the State, the portion of university or municipal G.O. bonds issued for certain capital projects which is reimbursable by the State, and Capital Leases the State has entered for the Atwood Office Building and Parking Garage with AHFC, the Anchorage Jail with the Municipality of Anchorage, and the Goose Creek Correctional Center with the Matanuska Susitna Borough.